Note: This post first appeared in 2017 but has been overhauled. 🙂

 By beholding, your children will be changed.
 For good or bad.
 To teach right principles for 15 minutes a day and then counteract that teaching with 2 hours of kids TV that encourages disrespect for authority, parents, and life itself, is not going to produce children with good character.

 A family member once told me that I should expose my children to both bad and good so that later in life they would be able to make an “educated” decision about what is right and wrong.
-At the time I didn’t have an answer.
-I knew what I thought but didn’t have backup.
-Later I found the backup:
+But if you look at the laws of nature, that is a dangerous idea.
+If you leave a garden, do the vegetables grow by themselves with no weeds to hinder their progress?
+Absolutely not!
+The weeds will take over and strangle the vegetables.

 A lack of firmness and decision will lead children to have a constant hope that if they coax, cry, or pout long enough they will get what they want.
 This keeps them in a constant state of desire, hope, and uncertainty, making them restless, irritable, and rebellious.